CanyonTurtle/graphing-calc-2/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).
+For an explanation of the project's purpose, check out [the docs](https://graphyourfunction.netlify.com/docs) on this project site.

 Made with Vue.js, nuxt.js, bootstrap-vue.js, and vue-d3.js